 - While the roux is cooking in another pot warm (but don't boil) milk and nutmeg.
 Slowly add the milk a ladle at a time whisking into the roux until all the milk is added.

-- Whisk 1/2 the cheese to the sauce until melted then add the cabbage mixture to the sauce.
+- Whisk 1/2 the cheese into the sauce until melted then add the cabbage mixture to the sauce.

 - In a large bowl (or the pot you used to boil potatoes and noodles in) fold the cheese sauce into the noodles.
 If the sauce is too thick to cover the noodles thin it out with the reserved water.